-We know that leisure-time music groups across the UK are facing unprecedented challenges to their activities.
-So we are offering free access to some of our resources to help groups stay connected musically and socially.
+We know that leisure-time music groups across the UK continue to face unprecedented challenges to their activities.
+So we are offering free access to some of our resources to help groups keep going musically and socially.

 There are several third-party platforms available that allow you to livestream performances: YouTube, Facebook Live and Crowdcast are just some of the platforms we have come across.